Grant Shapps: Allegations regarding the editing of Wikipedia

-In 2012, The Guardian reported that Shapps's English Wikipedia article had been edited from his office to remove embarrassing information and correct an error.
-Shapps stated that he edited to make it more accurate.
+In 2012, The Guardian reported that Shapps's Wikipedia article had been edited from his office to remove embarrassing information and correct an error.
+Shapps stated that he had edited it to make it more accurate.

 During the 2015 general election campaign, The Guardian reported allegations by a Wikipedia administrator that Shapps had used a sockpuppet account, Contribsx, to remove embarrassing material from his own English Wikipedia page and make "largely unflattering" edits to articles about other politicians, including some in his own party.
-Shapps denied the allegations; the Telegraph claimed his accuser was a "Liberal Democrat activist".
+Shapps denied the allegations; the Daily Telegraph claimed his accuser was a "Liberal Democrat activist".
 English Wikipedia's Arbitration Committee found there was "no significant evidence" to link the Contribsx account to Shapps.
-The elected committee censured the administrator responsible for the allegation; for causing the investigation; for making false allegations to The Guardian; and for blocking the Contribsx account.
+The elected committee censured the administrator responsible for the allegation, for causing the investigation, for making false allegations to The Guardian, and for blocking the Contribsx account.
 Another administrator removed the block placed on the account.

-Minister of State for International Development
+Minister of state for international development

-On 11 May 2015, Shapps was sacked from the Cabinet, which he had attended as Conservative Party co-chairman and Minister without portfolio at the Cabinet Office, and appointed as Minister of State at the Department for International Development.
+On 11 May 2015, Shapps was sacked from the Cabinet, which he had attended as Conservative Party co-chairman and minister without portfolio at the Cabinet Office, and appointed as minister of state at the Department for International Development.
 BBC political correspondent Chris Mason said the change appeared to be a demotion, while The Guardian's chief political correspondent, Nicholas Watt, went further, calling it "a humiliating blow".

 On 28 November 2015, Shapps stood down as minister of state due to allegations of bullying within the Conservative Party.
 It has been claimed that Shapps, in his previous role as party co-chairman, had ignored repeated allegations of bullying involving Mark Clarke, the then party youth organiser.
 Baroness Warsi, Shapps's predecessor as co-chair of the Conservative Party, had written to Shapps to raise concerns about Clarke's conduct in January 2015.
 Shapps had appointed Clarke to head his party's RoadTrip 2015 campaign in January 2015.
 Clarke denies all allegations.
 The alleged bullying may have caused a young party member, Elliott Johnson, to commit suicide.
 The day before Shapps's resignation, Johnson's father had called on Shapps to step down and made the following comments:

 OpenBrix allegations

 In August 2018, the Financial Times reported that it had discovered a "secret pay deal" between Shapps and OpenBrix, a British blockchain property portal company.
-The story alleged that Shapps would have received a payment in cryptocurrency tokens with a future value of up to £700,000.
+The story alleged that Shapps would have received payment in cryptocurrency tokens with a future value of up to £700,000.
 Shapps resigned from OpenBrix and from his position as chairman of the all-party parliamentary group on blockchain which he had founded.
-Subsequently, Jo Platt, an opposition politician, called for an enquiry into Shapps' conduct, although Shapps maintained that he had confirmed with the standards commissioner that he was not required to register the interest, and that he had recorded the conversation with the relevant official.
+Subsequently, Jo Platt, an opposition politician, called for an enquiry into Shapps's conduct, although Shapps maintained that he had confirmed with the standards commissioner that he was not required to register the interest, and that he had recorded the conversation with the relevant official.